 The Bland-Altman plot may also be used to assess the repeatability of a method by comparing repeated measurements using one single method on a series of subjects.
 The graph can then also be used to check whether the variability or precision of a method is related to the size of the characteristic being measured.

 Since for the repeated measurements the same method is used, the mean difference should be zero.
-Therefore the Coefficient of Repeatability (CR) can be calculated as 1.96 (or 2) times the standard deviation of the differences between the two measurements (d2 and d1) (Bland & Altman, 1986; Bland, 2005):
+Therefore the Coefficient of Repeatability (CR) can be calculated as 2 times the standard deviation of the differences between the two measurements (d2 and d1) (Bland & Altman, 1986; Bland, 2005):

 - Bland JM, Altman DG (1986) Statistical method for assessing agreement between two methods of clinical measurement.
 The Lancet i:307-310.
 [Abstract]